azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

 39. **Save** your Application Settings.
 The Event Processor is pre-configured to invoke the LUIS API using the provided App ID and key.

-40. Open Visual Studio then open ProcessChatMessage.cs within the ChatMessageSentimentProcessorFunction project, and navigate to the Run method.
+40. Open Visual Studio then open ProcessChatMessage.cs within the ChatMessageSentimentProcessorFunction project, and navigate to the Run method

 41. Locate TODO: 13 and replace it with the following: